5 Celebrity’s Bio Books Like Greenlights

 2. Inside Out

-Demi Moore was born on November 11th, 1962.
+Demi Moore was born on November 11, 1962.
 She’s been married three times, and she has three daughters.
-In 1985 she got to star in two of the biggest movies of that time, St. Elmo’s Fire, where she was jewels.
-Then about last night, where she was Debbie.
-Then she marries Bruce Willis.
+In 1985, she got to star in two of the biggest movies of that time, St. Elmo’s Fire, where she was jewels.
+Then, about last night, where she was Debbie.
+Then, she married Bruce Willis.
 So her story looks like it’s so romantic.
 But there is so much more to her story.

-American actress Demi Moore, at last, tells her own story in a surprisingly intimate and emotionally charged memoir.
+At last, American actress Demi Moore tells her story in a surprisingly intimate and emotionally charged memoir.
 She has a history of abuse.
-Her book is broken into three segments: Survival, Success, Surrender.
+Her book is broken into three segments: Survival, Success, and Surrender.

 Inside Out